- What is a mole?

 - Should I have my mole removed?

-If you have a mole on your face, this article will help you understand your options.
+If you have a mole on your face, this blog post will help you understand your options.

 - Congenital nevi moles occur in about one in 100 people at birth